 An SOA record is a Start of Authority.
 Every domain must have a Start of Authority record at the cutover point where the domain is delegated from its parent domain.
-For example if the domain mycompany.com is delegated to DNSimple name servers, we must include an SOA record for the name mycompany.com in our authoritative DNS records.
-We add this record automatically for every domain that is added to DNSimple and we show this record to you as a System Record in your domain’s Manage page.
+For example, if the domain mycompany.com is delegated to DNSimple name servers, we must include an SOA record for the name mycompany.com in our authoritative DNS records.
+We add this record automatically for every domain added to DNSimple.
+We show this record to you as a System Record on your domain’s Manage page.

-Here is an example of the content from an SOA record:
+Here’s a content example from an SOA record:

 ns1.dnsimple.com admin.dnsimple.com 2013022001 86400 7200 604800 300

 - The primary name server for the domain, which is ns1.dnsimple.com or the first name server in the vanity name server list.

 - The responsible party for the domain: admin.dnsimple.com.